korby/deployer/README.md

 # Deployer
-Allow to deploy several branches of a same repository to different path on many servers.
+Allow to deploy several branches of a same repository to different paths on many servers.
 Example:
 serverX:/var/vhosts/branch1
 serverX:/var/vhosts/branch2